mxstbr/sharingbuttons.io/README.md

 * `App.react.js` - The root component that renders the rest of the application.
 Contains most of the static text found on the page.

+* `Generator.react.js` - Renders the Generator.

-* `Generator.react.js` - The Generator.
-Renders the entire Generator, including the preview and the code block.
+* `SelectionButton.react.js` - Renders the options of the Generator.

-* `NetworkButton.react.js` - Renders the social network options.
+* `GeneratorCode.react.js` - Renders the code to be copied.

-* `SocialButton.react.js` - Renders the button preview.
+* `GeneratorPreview.react.js` - Renders the preview page.

-* `Code.react.js` - Renders the code to be copied.
+* `Header.react.js` - Renders the header.

+* `PreviewButton.react.js` - Renders a preview button.

 * `Footer.react.js` - Renders the footer.